hemanthkumargr/docs/broadleafConcepts/Email-Configuration.md

 ## <a name="wiki-prep-template" />Preparing the Template

-We also need a [Velocity](http://velocity.apache.org/engine/releases/velocity-1.6.2/user-guide.html) template for our order confirmation email.
-Velocity templates provide you a rich mechanism for creating and formatting elaborate emails with dynamic content.
+We also need a [Thymeleaf](http://thymeleaf.org) template for our order confirmation email.
+Thymeleaf templates provide you a rich mechanism for creating and formatting elaborate emails with dynamic content.
 Let's take a look at a simple template for our order confirmation email:

 ```html
 <html>